-ZDM has forged partnership with SHIPP (Sexual HIV Prevention Programme) which is a USAID funded programme.
-The staff that is funded by USAID is based at Princess Mandisi Centre working in conjunction with the municipal staff in all the 5 local municipalities in Zululand.
+ZDM has forged partnership with NGOs.
+The NGOs work in conjunction with the municipal staff in all the 5 local municipalities in Zululand.
 These are continued means of strengthening proper coordination in the District.

-- CARE AND SUPPORT PROGRAMMES - Support Group; we have an active support group which meets every month at the Centre.
+CARE AND SUPPORT PROGRAMMES

+- Support Group; we have an active support group which meets every month at the Centre.
 This is the platform where PLWHA (people living with HIV and AIDS) share their fears, challenges and other problems relating to stigma and discrimination. - Garden project; the centre has a wonderful vegetable garden to assist local needy households especially the child headed.
 We have 14 people working in that 2 hector garden.

-• LOVELIFE PROGRAMME
+LOVELIFE PROGRAMME